 Items can appear in several different groups.
 Typically collections are on your homepage and in your menu on your navigation bar.

 Doing this makes it as easy as possible for your customers to find what they're looking for.

 Going Auto Is The Only Way – Auto or Manual Collections

-When you create collections you can select how products will be added.
+When you create collections in your Shopify ecommerce store, you can select how products will be added.
 There are two options available;

 - Automatic – You set up conditions to automatically include certain products into specific collections (recommended).

 - Manual – You do it yourself every time you upload a new product